Video Link: https://vimeo.com/286854910

-As with most medical procedures, advances have been made in both surgical techniques and accelerated rehabilitation.
+As with most medical procedures, advances have been made in both surgical techniques and quick rehab.

-However, in spite of this progress, nearly a quarter of a million patients who suffer ACL tears each year still suffer permanent weakness and muscle loss.
+However, in spite of this progress, nearly a quarter of a million patients who experience ACL tears yearly continue to suffer perpetual weakness and weakened muscles.
 This is devastating for anyone, particularly so for professional athletes.

-This gap hinders their ability to return to the same level of sports performance and can cause problems years after they retire by increasing their chances of developing painful osteoarthritis.
+This gap hinders their ability to regain their prior form of sports performance and might cause problems years after they retire by increasing their odds of developing debilitating osteoarthritis.

-The clinical trial will study if Growth Hormone can safely improve recovery and help to prevent long-term osteoarthritis and knee joint weakness after an ACL tear.
+The trial will determine if HGH can safely enhance recovery and assist in prevent long-term osteoarthritis and knee joint weakness after an ACL tear.

 “There is a large body of research on growth hormone, and our study will be the first of its kind to explore whether it may aid recovery from an ACL tear," says principal investigator Christopher Mendias, Ph.D., ATC, assistant professor of Orthopaedic Surgery and Molecular & Integrative Physiology at the University of Michigan Medical School and MedSport researcher.

 "We think that a brief treatment with growth hormone around the time of surgery will help to limit some of the otherwise irreversible loss of muscle mass and strength that occurs after these injuries."

 The study will span two years and will be a double-blind, placebo-controlled trial.
 Neither the patients nor their doctors will know if they are taking the drug or receiving a placebo until the study is completed.